tufts-ml/categorical-from-binary/README.md

  * IB-CAVI (Independent Binary - Coordinate Ascent Variational Inference).

-   This method uses categorical-from-binary likelihoods, which have natural independent binary approximations.
+   This method uses categorical-from-binary (CB) likelihoods, which have natural independent binary approximations.
+In particular, we consider the CB-Logit and CB-Probit likelihoods.

-2. For baseline methods, we fit the softmax likelihood to this data using:
+2. For baseline methods, we fit the softmax likelihood using three different inference strategies:

+ * Automatic differentiation variational inference (ADVI)
  * NUTS (No U-Turn Sampler)
  * Gibbs sampling (via Polya-Gamma augmentation)
- * Automatic differentiation variational inference.

 The code will automatically write holdout-performance-over-time plots to `data/results/demo_sims/`.
 The plots will look like this: